When you eat your muffins and other food and drink, the blood sugar sensor records your blood sugar levels.

 Checking your blood sugar levels

-- Check the reader at least 1-2 hours after meals to start to see which foods impact your blood sugar.
+Check the reader around 3 hours after meals to start to see which foods impact your blood sugar.

 Seeing your blood sugar curve on your reader